 Consider how the different responses make you feel.
 Either way, you may still be upset about your day, and that’s OK.
 The use of empathetic language builds a connection with another person.
 You’re no longer alone with your difficult feelings.

-Part of understanding how another person is feeling is learning more about what they’re going through.
+Part of understanding how another person is feeling is

 If you’re the person’s caregiver, you may already attend medical appointments with them.
 Accompanying your loved one to their doctor appointments will help you learn more about their condition and what to expect.
 Their medical team will also be able to connect you with other resources if you want to learn more.